1112luke/Kraken/README.md

     sudo docker run -it -p 5173:5173 -p 14553:14553/udp 1112luke/krakenground

-The navigate to the local web url, and the interface will be visible.
+Navigate to the local web url listed, and the interface will be visible.
 Upon connection, the meter will begin tracking the estimated direction of the emitter.

 ### UAV integration Mode